Bambarakanda Waterfall is known as the highest waterfall in Sri Lanka.

 You have to buy a ticket from there to enter the viewpoint of Bambarakanda.

 After buying tickets, we walked down the footpath along the Pinus forest to the waterfall.
-It was not a rainy session, the waterfall was almost dried like a thin line.

-But the basin of the bottom was full of water.
-So after checking with a caretaker at the viewpoint, we all got into the water and had a bath in that cold water after a tiring trek.
+But the basin of the bottom was full of water. so after checking with a caretaker at the viewpoint, we all got into the water and had a bath in that cold water after a tiring trek.

 We were too hungry after getting a bath, so we had our lunch there.
 It was not too easy to have a proper lunch there with hundreds of monkeys.
 They were attacking us continuously until we offer some lunch packets for them.